-Catch rates for bluegill and redear sunfish improved substantially in 2012 (Figure 2).
+Catch rates for bluegill and redear sunfish improved substantially in 2012 but dropped slightly in 2013 (Figure 2).
 Some quality and preferred-size sunfish were collected during sampling.
 Anglers frequently report catching large bluegills and redears.
 Both bluegills and redear sunfish should be able to reproduce naturally in the lake.
 Stocking has been discontinued to determine if the populations are self-sustaining.

 Figure 2.
-Number of bluegill (blue columns) and number of redear sunfish (red columns) collected per hour of electrofishing at Keokee Lake from 2000 through 2012.
+Number of bluegill (blue columns) and number of redear sunfish (red columns) collected per hour of electrofishing at Keokee Lake from 2000 through 2013.